solygambas/figma-plugins/04-social-media-post/README.md

 - randomizing comments and likes.
 - adding the current time and date.
 - handling scroll and zoom info view.
+- sending a message from the plugin code to the UI.

 Based on [Build your first plugin](https://www.youtube.com/playlist?list=PLXDU_eVOJTx5YBAszyuOTyxlgIxkQVyii) by Figma (2022).